In the Following Topics Listed Below, We Will Discuss.....

 How to Choose Which Is Right for You….

-People have varied reasons and perhaps even more than one reason for choosing Holistic Wellness which can be safely used alongside Conventional/Orthodox modalities (As long as the communication remains open about the types of prescriptions, treatments and remedies being used or taken among each professional chosen, as natural herbs can sometimes negatively interact with prescription drugs and create side effects or cancel out the affects desired for proper treatment.)
+People have varied reasons and perhaps even more than one reason for choosing Holistic Wellness which can be safely used alongside Conventional/Orthodox modalities (As long as the communication remains open about the types of prescriptions, treatments and remedies being used or taken among each professional chosen, as natural herbs can sometimes negatively interact with prescription drugs and create side effects or cancel out the effects desired for proper treatment.)
 For example, grapefruit/grapefruit juice may negatively impact important medications needed for treatments.
 Yet, it does not make the grapefruit “bad”, as it offers many healthy/Holistic modalities.
 Thus, it is no different with natural/organic herbs.

 *** The most important thing to remember when working with any Holistic modality, NEVER change the dosage of your prescriptions used nor stop taking your prescribed medications without first consulting with your doctor.